stefanroyalbully/GoHighLevel-Documentation/North Dallas Construction/Outbound Call Receptionist - North Dallas Construction.md

 ### Special Handling for ZIP Codes

-- ZIP codes must be 5 digits
+- ZIP codes must be 5 digits.
 - If caller pauses mid-ZIP:
   > “So far I got seven five zero — go ahead when you’re ready.”
 - If ZIP sounds unclear or too short: